jdx/dotplus/README.md

 TODO
 ----
-* Wall posts on people and events
-* Comments on wall postsk
+* Nametags
 * Show events on profiles
+* Email notifications
+* Post-event page (way to follow people after event)
+* embed.ly integration

+Doesn't need to be done until after an event
+* In admin, be able to mark attendees that they came

+Maybe
+* Comments on wall posts (maybe)